A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Applications

-We now consider the scenario where Alice promises $N$ copies of the state $\ket{0}$, but there are a total of three change points; starting from $\ket{0}$ and eventually possibly changing to $\ket{+}$, to $\ket{1}$, and to $-\ket{-}$, in that order.
-Figure~\ref{fig:beta'_beta''_pi_4_3CP_intro} (a) and Figure~\ref{fig:beta'_beta''_pi_4_3CP_intro} (b) compare the error and their runtimes of the reduced dual (Eq.~\eqref{reduceddual}) and the heuristic (Eq.~\eqref{eq:T_3CP}) respectively.
-These examples and more are described in further detail in Section~\ref{sec:expts}.
+We now consider the scenario where Alice promises $N$ copies of the state $\ket{0}$, but there are a total of three changepoints; starting from $\ket{0}$ and eventually possibly changing to $\ket{+}$, to $\ket{1}$, and to $-\ket{-}$, in that order.
+Figure~\ref{fig:beta'_beta''_pi_4_3CP} (a) and Figure~\ref{fig:beta'_beta''_pi_4_3CP} (b) compare the error and their runtimes of the reduced dual (Eq.~\eqref{reduceddual}) and the heuristic (Eq.~\eqref{eq:T_3CP}) respectively.
+These examples and more are described in further detail in Appendix~\ref{sec:expts}.